Home » Recipes » Rosemary salt recipe

 It may help to hold the knife by the tip with your other hand when chopping.

-If you can’t help it and still decide to entrust everything to the mixer, put half of the salt and rosemary in a mixer or grinder.
+If you can’t help it and still decide to entrust everything to the food processor, put half of the salt and rosemary in a mixer or grinder.
 Blend till it is a nice smooth refined green salt.

 Mix the other half when you have finished to give the homemade flavored salt a little chunkier texture.